Avvvvvvie/beavergang-mc/README.md

 ## Controls:

-### obviously:
+### Obviously:
 Hold any beavergang item + place/destroy -> place/destroy.
 Decks and cards merge when placed on top of other decks and cards

-### special controls:
+### Special controls:
 - shift + click on placed card: flip the card
 - shift + click on placed deck: shuffle the deck
 - destroy deck: only destroys topmost card
 - shift & destroy deck: destroys entire deck
-- shift + click with card in hand: flips the card in your hand (only works if you dont target a placed item, otherwise that one will get flipped/shuffled)
+- shift + click with card in hand: flips the card in your hand (only works if you are not targeting a block in front of you)
 - shift + click with deck in hand: flips all the cards in the deck to the same direction (")
 - to interact with settings, click the floating text

-## debug functions:
+## Debug functions:
-You may use any af these functions.
+You may use any of these functions.
 Includes some utilities:
 - `beavergang:debug/give_settings`
 - `beavergang:debug/toggle_limit`: if activated, any deck you place generates a massive pile of cards up to the command chain limit.
 The last card might be bugged depending on the exact limit.
 - if you can't destroy a card because it is bugged, run `beavergang:debug/kill_nearest`

-## technical stuff
+## Technical stuff
 You can expand the system to add any amount of cards or other placeable items.

 There are the following flags: